 </metric>

 By specifying the attribute "element", the projection does not access the dependency element, but the element referenced via the "depsupplier" relation specified by the "element" attribute.
-In Figure 34 above, this would give us p, s1, and s2.
-In other words, the supplier we want.
+In Figure 34 above, this gives us p, s1, and s2.
+In other words, the suppliers we want.
 To filter for suppliers of a certain type, we specify the additional attribute "eltype" that indicates the type of elements we are interested in:

 <metric name="SupplierClasses" domain="class">